FranzFerdinandWilleit/The_Impact_of_Entrepreneurship_Training_on_Minorities/README.md

 # The-Impact-of-Entrepreneurship-Training-on-Minorities
-Replication Paper: Lyons, Elizabeth & Laurina, Zhang (2017): The Impact of Entrepreneurship Programs on Minorities.
+Replication: Lyons, E. & Zhang, L. (2017): The Impact of Entrepreneurship Programs on Minorities.
 American Economic Review, 107 (5): 303-07.

 This paper was the final project for the class “R for Empirical Economics Research” with Prof Griffen at the University of Tokyo, Graduate School of Economics.